So, like many of you, I used to suffer from insomnia.

 Yes, I'm frustrated.

-You know, we should the day after Brexit have said to the EU, we're off, we're taking back control of our lives.
+You know, we should, the day after Brexit, have said to the EU, we're off.

-I'm frustrated, I'm upset, I'm angry, but I know that in the end, the determination of the people is going to win.
+But I know that in the end, the determination of the people is going to win.

 Well, I'm fascinated by Angela Merkel.

-Now she wants a fourth term as the German chancellor.
+Now she wants a fourth term as the German Chancellor.

 And Angela Merkel, of course, was largely responsible for bringing in all of these refugees.

-I'm like, okay, well, I guess she really wants power badly considering she's flopping and flailing that much.
+I'm like, okay, well, I guess she really wants power badly, considering she's flopping and flailing that much.

 This is what I hate.

-I was a businessman for twenty years.
+I was a businessman for 20 years.

-You know, I believe what I believe in, and if you want to support that and believe in that, then vote for it.
+And if you want to support that and believe in that, then vote for it.

-Uh, you know, and we saw things, I mean, let's not forget what happened at Cologne train station on New Year's Eve last year.
+I mean, let's not forget what happened at Cologne train station on New Year's Eve last year.

-If listeners don't know this story, brace yourselves, because it's pretty shocking.
+If listeners don't know this story, brace yourselves because it's pretty shocking.

-We saw the mass open sexual assault on hundreds of women in a public place outside a German train station, caused directly by what Mrs. Merkel had done.
+We saw the mass, open sexual assault on hundreds of women in a public place outside a German train station, caused directly by what Mrs. Merkel had done.

-And now, because she wants to get reelected, she's pretending to play the tough lady and saying we should ban the burqa.
+And now, because she wants to get re-elected, she's pretending to play the tough lady and saying we should ban the burqa.

 And I would say that is a bit like shutting the door after the horse has bolted.